olsonadr/cpp_panels/README.md

 An [ncurses](https://www.gnu.org/software/ncurses/) and [jpanel](https://docs.oracle.com/javase/tutorial/uiswing/components/panel.html)-esque c++ library for terminal output.

+## Table of Contents
+- [Notes](#important-notes) - list of various tips and notes you may find useful when using the library
+- [Structure](#basic-structure) - the basic structure / types of classes in this library (Components / Containers)
+- [Components](#implemented-components) - list of all currently implemented Components in the library
+- [Containers](#implemented-containers) - list of all currently implemented Containers in the library
+- [Usage](#intended-usage) - the intended usage and basic work-flow of this library
+- [TODO](#TODO) - list of things I'm looking into

 ## Important Notes
+- I'm putting this project together as an excuse to practice c++, expose myself to more c-style coding, and play around with different structures and styles of inheritance.
+This is not the best project and there are likely many better ways of accomplishing it, but it is a means of practice.
+I am new to all of this, so be gentle, but if you stumble upon this project, any feedback would be appreciated!

 - These notes aren't actually that important, and this README has just way too much information about how to use this library, but reading it will probably help you out a bit.
 Headers are located in the source/headers directory and the library files will be generated in the root directory.
 Those are the only actually important notes.

 - When making, the default all target compiles the library as a shared 'libpanels.so' file, but you can explicitly call make with the targets 'shared' or 'static' to compile one specifically.
 Making it statically generates a file 'libpanels.a' in the root directory.
 There is a test program in the 'test_program' directory.
 Similarly, you can specify 'static' or 'shared' when making that and that makefile can be used as an example of how to compile with the library (copy the headers you need).
 The test program has many sections of code that show various pieces of functionality that are commented out.
 Just uncomment a section if you want to test that functionality.
-Have fun!

-- I'm putting this project together as an excuse to practice c++, expose myself to more c-style coding, and play around with different structures and styles of inheritance.
-This is not the best project and there are likely many better ways of accomplishing it, but it is a means of practice.
-I am new to all of this, so be gentle!

 - In all instances of characters and strings in this program, I interpret the '`' character as an empty slot, meaning that area is 'transparent' and elements below are visible through it.
 Keep this in mind.